snozbot/fungus/Docs/fungus_docs/coding_standard.md

 - All serialized fields should have a Tooltip attribute.
 This doubles as code documentation for the field.
 - All methods should be declared virtual and use protected instead of private.
 This allows for easy inheritance and extension (at the cost of some performance).
 - All public members of a class (including public static & delegate types) should be placed inside a 'Public members' region for easy access.
+- Braces go on a newline and use spaces exclusively instead of tabs.

 # Coding best practices # {#coding_best_practices}